jphalimi/PythonForMIC/Doc/extending/newtypes.rst

 The primary difference for derived type objects is that the base type's object structure must be the first value.
-The base type will already include the :c:func:`PyObject_HEAD` at the beginning of its structure.
+The base type will already include the :cfunc:`PyObject_HEAD` at the beginning of its structure.

 When a Python object is a :class:`Shoddy` instance, its *PyObject\** pointer can be safely cast to both *PyListObject\** and *Shoddy\**. ::